How to set up and install Fire Opal

 In this guide, you will learn how to:

-To get started quickly and easily with Fire Opal and other Python packages, it's recommended to use Anaconda—a free and open-source distribution of the Python and R programming languages for scientific computing that aims to simplify package management and deployment.
+To get started quickly and easily with Fire Opal and other Python packages, it's recommended to use Anaconda—a free and open-source distribution of the Python and other scientific computing languages that aims to simplify package management.

 conda activate your_env_name